 Spiny Dogfish Shark

 This shark species is unusual in two major ways.
-First, it is one of only two species to have a sharp, venomous spine directly in front of its dorsal fins (the other species to come equipped with this unusual defense mechanism is the Horn Shark, which are not native to Oregon).
-The Spiny Dogfish are identified by their small size, with mature males rarely exceeding 3 feet (0.91 m) in length.
-Females can grow larger with a maximum length of approximately 5 feet (1.52 m).
-Unlike other sharks, the Spiny Dogfish has no anal fin and a prominent white spot on its back.
+First, it is one of only two species to have a sharp, venomous spine directly in front of its dorsal fins (the other species with this unusual defense mechanism is the Horn Shark, which is not native to Oregon).
+The Spiny Dogfish also has no anal fin, which is common on most sharks.
+Its back is covered in white spots over a gray or brown colored body.

-Spiny Dogfish are widely dispersed throughout the Pacific Ocean, often attacking and eating in schools that may include thousands of individuals.
-Like other sharks, they are opportunistic hunters but due to their relatively small size, they prefer to feed on smaller fish, krill, squid and octopus.
+Spiny Dogfish are widely dispersed throughout the Pacific Ocean, often hunting in schools which may include thousands of individuals.
+Like other sharks, they are opportunistic but due to their relatively small size, prefer to feed on smaller fish, krill, squid and octopus.